jvde-github/AIS-catcher/README.md

 ## What's new?

 Edge:
 - I created [aischatcher.org](https://aiscatcher.org) and started sharing data from my own station [here](https://aiscatcher.org/southwood).
+The site also contains links to several dashboards for stations running AIS-catcher and link to interesting (open source) projects related to AIS and AIS-catcher.
 - **If you want a persistent dashboard available outside the local network, please reach out (jvde.github at gmail.com) an I will add it to [aiscatcher.org](https://aiscatcher.org).
 It requires a UDP stream from AIS-catcher, station name and, optionally, a rough approximation for the station location.**.
 Data is not aggregated and forwarded.
 - Addition of option `-N CONTEXT yyyy` which will store the settings in the webbrowser in `yyyy`.
 This will allow to separate setting storage when running multiple webclients.
 - GPS information (e.g. via serial `-e ...` or gpsd `-t gpsd ...`) is now included in HTTP client push